jfredett/hazel/LOG.md

 ## 1114 - familiars

 As of now, all but #2 is done, tests are passing, so time for a big commit.

+## 2321 - familiars

+I'm working on the last move from above, and I'm thinking of some further tweaks I want to consider.

+In particular, I think I'm going to want to build an 'Index'/'Cache' system for `Log`.
+Eventually I want to be able to refer to different parts of the log by different criteria.
+For instance, I might want to search the log for a specific turn's position in a specific variation, I need to find the place in the log where that is, and I may want to cache that position for later use, so I'm starting to think of what that might look like.
+In particular I suspect something like the `familiar` system would be used to maintain that index and cache.
+Ultimately this sort of works as a file format for a database, and `hazel` acts as an interface to that database.